Last Updated on

 Sorry, but it’s an unavoidable rule.
 With all the cow poo and pissing that goes on in the streets, removing footwear is the last thing I wanted to do.
 So, I walked with cupped feet.

-Devotees brought Ganga water in tiny cup bowls for worship, using it to anoint statues of their gods.
+Devotees bring water from the Holy Ganges River in tiny cup bowls for worship, using it to anoint statues of their gods.
 They offer anything from flower garlands, thrown petals and sweets.
 Thousands make pilgrimages throughout the day, trekking in and out of temples with Varanasi “street feet”.
 (Street feet is my word for it.
-Your feet dipped in ganga water and street dirt is enough to make a slightly gross watery mud, which you will put back into your sock or shoes)
+Your feet dipped in Ganga water and street dirt is enough to make a slightly gross watery mud, which you will put back into your sock or shoes)

 Leading me through a Shiva temple, Uday begins…